 This way they don’t need to talk to all prospects but still catch the most important ones early (such as a company with annual revenue over $10 billion).

-Landbot’s human takeover has 3 different assignation types:
+Landbot’s chatbot-to-human handoff has 3 different assignation types:

 - Simple assignation – the lead is transferred to live chat to an available agent without any additional questions

 - Default assignation – allows you to ask your users some questions before the conversation is assigned to one of your available agents.
 For instance, you can add questions like email (to be able to reach them in the future) or inform the users about your availability in case there are no agents connected.

 - Custom assignation – you can select which additional questions to ask the users